joposada7/lean_ws/README.md

 Download the Debian Buster ISO: https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2021-05-28/2021-05-07-raspios-buster-arm64.zip

+### Flashing the microSD

 Insert your microSD and choose the custom .iso option, then choose the above downloaded image.

 Open the advanced options by pressing the gear at the bottom right and enable SSH, setting a personal username and password (name of your platform as username, "pass" as the password).
 Then configure wireless LAN to the following - SSID: LEAN, Password: leanpass - and save the options.

 Flash your microSD card and wait for it to complete.

 Remove your microSD then put it back into your computer so that you can access the files.
 Find the file named "bcm2710-rpi-3-b.dtb", copy it, then rename the copy to "bcm2710-rpi-zero-2.dtb".

 You can now boot up and SSH into your Pi.

+### Configuring the Raspberry Pi

 Once the Pi is booted up, enter the following commands:
 ```